AdhemarDeSenneville/Thales_MVA/README.md

 | WaveUNet Model     | 7.89 e-06  |   6.72842 | 2.93885 | 0.6882   | 10.1 M                 | 74 ms            |
 | ConvTasnet Model   | 4.88 e-06  |   5.8216  | 2.31814 | 0.701365 | 2.5 M                  | 36 ms            |
 | HybridDemucs Model | 2.67 e-06  |   5.06163 | 1.97447 | 0.787565 | 2.5 M                  | 21 ms            |

+You can listen to output audios at the end of the notbook

 # Credit